What additional needs can be supported at Starbank School?

 How and when is our SEN provision reviewed?

 We aim to review our provision with parents once a year.
-On Thursday 18th May 2017 we hosted a parent meeting to review the SEN Information Report.
+During March 2019 we hosted several parent meeting to review the SEN Information Report.
 The aim of the session was to gather parent feedback on the provision we provide for pupils listed as having special educational needs.

-Discussions were informal; parents rotated around tables where SENDCOs initiated discussions focused on the following areas: SEN Provision, SEN assessment, agency involvement and parental voice/involvement.
+Discussions were informal; parents rotated around tables where SENCOs initiated discussions focused on the following areas: SEN Provision, SEN assessment, agency involvement and parental voice/involvement.

-Invites were sent to parents on all sites and in all key stages; including KS3.
-In order to gain a balanced perspective a range of parents were invited including parents of pupils whom are listed on our database as: SEN, SENA or EHCP.
-Parents unable to attend were given opportunity to feedback their views via questionnaire.
+Invites were sent to parents on all sites and in all key stages.
+In order to gain a balanced perspective a range of parents were invited including parents of pupils whom are listed on our database as: SEN or EHCP.

-The report will be reviewed with parents in May 2018.
+The report will be reviewed again with parents in March 2020.